hep-gc/docker/external_cloud/csv2/single_container/private_web/README.md

     ~~~~
     $ cd ansible_setup
     $ docker-compose down     # Needed only if there's an existing container running - this command will shut it down
-    $ docker-compose build --no-cache     # Needed only if updates have been pulled from this repo
+    $ docker-compose build --no-cache     # Needed only if new updates have been pulled from this repo
     $ docker-compose up&
     ~~~~